Mohamedqadar-Ibrahim/WannaCry-Ransomware-Analysis/README.md

 To mitigate similar ransomware threats, I recommend the following strategies:

 1. **Regularly Apply Security Patches**: The vulnerability exploited by WannaCry (EternalBlue) had already been patched by Microsoft.
 Ensuring systems are up to date is critical in preventing such exploits.
-2. **Implement Backup Solutions**: Regular backups can help organizations recover quickly in case of an attack without needing to pay a ransom.
+2. **Implement Backup Solutions**: Regular backups can help organisations recover quickly in case of an attack without needing to pay a ransom.
 3. **Employee Training**: Educating staff about phishing emails and safe computing practices can reduce the likelihood of ransomware infection.
 4. **Use Robust Antivirus and Firewalls**: Comprehensive protection with antivirus and firewalls can detect and block ransomware before it executes.